Norman Osborn: All New, All Different Marvel

-A mysterious man with a bandaged face is soon shown to be selling Goblin-based weaponry globally to attack Parker Industries.
+A mysterious man with a bandaged face sells Goblin-based weaponry globally to attack Parker Industries.
 This man reveals himself to be Norman alive again post-Secret Wars (following the Fantastic Four's and Molecule Man's restoration of the Marvel Universe and going on to restore the wider Multiverse piecemeal) and still planning on getting revenge on Spider-Man and his peers/allies.
-He is revealed to have played a part in the recent coup of Symkaria.
+He is revealed to have played a part in a recent coup in Symkaria.
 He restores a semblance of his original features via a twisted form of plastic surgery but which also resembles the Green Goblin's facets, and intends to release a modified version of the Goblin formula to turn the whole country into Goblin-powered soldiers programmed to be loyal to him.

-However, in his final confrontation with Spider-Man, despite exposing his foe to a series of gases to temporarily neutralize all of his powers, and triggering an EMP to shut down all the gadgetry within his new Spider-armor, Spider-Man is still able to defeat Osborn as the two clash.
+In his final confrontation with Spider-Man, despite exposing his foe to a series of gases to temporarily neutralize all of his powers, and triggering an EMP to shut down all the gadgetry within his new Spider-armor, Spider-Man is still able to defeat Osborn as the two clash.
 Managing to escape while Peter is distracted, Osborn resolves to find a means of restoring his powers and resume his mantle of the Green Goblin, concluding that he has only ever held the edge against the webhead when allowing himself to draw on his inner demons.